noodldocs/noodldocs.github.io/2.4/guides/navigation/web-navigation/basic-navigation/README.md

 -   Provide space for the **Page** that is currently showing
 -   Keep track of the other **Pages** you can navigate to

+The **Page Router** node is a visual node meaning it takes up space on the screen.
+Any **Page** you navigate to will become child of the **Page Router** and use its space.
+So when designing your navigation flow, you typically create a bunch of **Page** components holding the content for each page and navigate between them.
+They will be put in the space that the **Page Router** takes up.
+All nodes in the visual hierarchy that are not in the **Pages** will stay on screen no matter how you navigate.
+So title and footer would normally not be part of the **Page** but lie next to the **Page Router** in the hierarchy.

 Let's begin by creating a new project based on the "Hello World" Template.
 Delete the existing **Text** node and add in a **Page Router** using the Node Picker.